willemsiers/3DConnectFourGameServer/README.md

 It could happen that when joining a certain game, the chosen game contains already the maximum amount of players.
 Then the server sends an error message containing "game full".

 ### Game

+For a game to be started, both players have to send a "start" game message to server.
+This "start" message can be sent at any moment, but be careful, because after 3 minutes without starting, a player will be kicked out of the game.
+After receiving both start messages, both players will receive a "started message". one player will be chosen to play the first move by receiving a "make move" message and the other will receive first a "opponent moved" message and then a "make move" message.

 Concerning moves:
 - [a-d] is for the y-axis.
 - [0-3] is for the x-axis.